-1 Significant Risk Management override of controls Significant financial reportin g risk Why is it significant?
-Fraud risk from management over ride of controls This is a presumed fraud risk.
+1 Significant Risk Management override of controls Olgillicant itiak Management override of controls

+Significant financial reporting risk Why is it significant?
+Fraud risk from management override of controls This is a presumed fraud risk.
 Professional standards presume the risk of management override of controls exist in all companies.
 We have not identified any specific additional risks of management override relating to this audit.